axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 This panel allows you to:

 -  Edit the default sort order of the table rows by clicking on the column headers
--  define the order of the columns
+-  Define the order of the columns
--  define the displayed set of columns by clicking on the link ``Manage Columns`` at the top right.
+-  Define the displayed set of columns by clicking on the link ``Manage Columns`` at the top right.
 You get the following dialog:

 |task-list-widget-table-configuration|